 While in its infancy, we wish to foster the growth of the bikepacking community and keep riders abreast of issues, projects, and our efforts.
 We also want to get the community more involved with input and updates for routes that are in our system.
 We encourage you to sign up below to get on the list for things to come.
 We are committed to improving and updating routes regularly, but we can’t do this without the participation of the bikepacking community.
 It takes time and passion to create routes, but it takes community to maintain them.

-To signup, enter your email address below.
+To get involved with our Route Scouts initiative, enter your email address below.
 If you are already subscribed to our email list, you will need to click the link that says “Click here to update your profile” in the new tab/window.
 You will then be sent an email link to update your profile preferences.
 There you can check the ‘Routes and Scouting’ interest checkbox and update your profile accordingly.
 Thanks!

 By signing up you’ll receive route updates, information about new ways to collaborate, route issues, and details about our new initiatives, such as The Andes Traverse, The Missing Link (Divide to Divide, USA), Morocco Traverse, Trans-Armenia, Waterfalls Gravel (NC, USA), Chili Line (NM, USA), and several others we have in the works.
 We also have a lot of new features and functionality in development (some coming very soon) and/or planned for the routes map and database, so stay tuned.